RetroPie/RetroPie-Docs/docs/RetroPie-Arch-Linux-Flavor.md

 # Retropie - Arch Linux Flavor

-This tutorial was written by r4 (http://www.raspberrypi.org/phpBB3/viewtopic.php?f=78&t=46013).

-And is now adapted to work with AUR4 and [apacman](https://aur.archlinux.org/packages/apacman/) script.
+This tutorial was written by r4 (http://www.raspberrypi.org/phpBB3/viewtopic.php?f=78&t=46013) and is now adapted to work with AUR4 and [apacman](https://aur.archlinux.org/packages/apacman/) script.

 ## Description